Creating your CV

 Education and Qualifications:

-There is no need to put education prior to high school in a CV.
-Put the full name, dates, and overall grades acquired for each qualification.
+Work backwards starting with the most recent adding the name of your high school and dates for A- Levels, GCSEs and equivalents.
 You don't have to write the full address of each institution - the city or town will do if it's not obvious from the institution name.
+Keep it concise - a sentence to cover your subjects and grades is fine.

 Employment History or Work Experience:

-Provide information about any exceptional skills you have, quantifying how you developed them.
-For instance, rather than just stating “I have excellent presentation skills”, provide evidence, such as “My verbal presentation skills have been developed to an excellent standard as a result of delivering weekly seminar presentations to groups of 20+ as part of my degree”.
+Provide information about how you gained each skill, such as “My verbal presentation skills have been developed to an excellent standard as a result of delivering weekly seminar presentations to groups of 20+ as part of my degree”.

 Try to avoid duplicating information shown elsewhere on your CV.

-This is optional, but many employers value it as it can indicate skills such as teamwork, time management and your personal priorities.
+This is optional, but many employers value it as it can indicate a range of skills and qualities such as teamwork, responsibility and trustworthiness as well as your passions and interests.

 Are there any of your personal interests that reflect the job?
 For example, if you are involved in gaming tournaments and applying for video game design roles, or you volunteer for a cause which has a similar ethos to the organisation you are applying to.

-Include any positions of responsibility you have held, such as treasurer of your football club, or social secretary of the pharmacy society, etc.
+Include any positions of responsibility you have held, such as equipment officer for the archery team, or social secretary of the pharmacy society, etc.

-- Use a clearly legible font, e.g. Arial, Calibri, Verdana, or Tahoma, in no smaller than size 11.
+- Use a clearly legible font, e.g. Arial, Calibri, Candara or Gill Sans no smaller than size 11.

-- Think carefully about use of colour - formatting for black and white is your safest bet when it comes to reproducing your CV.
+- Think carefully about the use of colour – formatting for black and white is the best option when it comes to reproducing your CV.

 Submitting your CV